interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 #### Expiry

 After the `expiresAt` date is reached, the transfer can no longer be fulfilled.
-If one party on the CLP connection is keeping authoritative state, they MUST send a `Reject` request to the other party.
+If one party on the BTP connection is keeping authoritative state, they MUST send a `Reject` request to the other party.
 If both parties are keeping authoritative state, they MAY independently expire the transfer (set the state to `rejected` and roll it back) automatically.